clement-lo/my-in-vitro-electrophysiology-analysis-main/README.md

 ### Overview

-This repository presents a sophisticated, dual-implementation framework for in vitro electrophysiology data analysis, developed to demonstrate research capabilities in computational neuroscience.
+This repository presents a dual-implementation framework for in vitro electrophysiology data analysis, developed to demonstrate research capabilities in computational neuroscience.
 It features both educational (v1) and research-grade (v2) implementations, showcasing progression from fundamental concepts to production-ready analysis pipelines.

 **Key Highlights:**
 - 🔬 **Dual Architecture**: Educational v1 for learning/prototyping, Research-grade v2 for production